JOIN US TO HELP SAVE THE MONARCHS

 Causes of the massive monarch decline include habitat loss, the increasing use of pesticides, climate change, and extreme weather events.
 In particular for monarchs, the loss of milkweed has been devastating for the population because milkweed is the only plant that a monarch will lay its eggs on and is the only source of food for monarch caterpillars.

-…the IUCN added the migratory monarch butterfly (Danaus plexippus plexippus) to the IUCN Red List of Threatened SpeciesTM as Endangered, threatened by habitat destruction and climate change.
+Back in July 2022 the IUCN added the migratory monarch butterfly (Danaus plexippus plexippus) to the IUCN Red List of Threatened SpeciesTM as Endangered, threatened by habitat destruction and climate change.
 Read the full press release here.
-Below are a couple of quick facts related to the news.

 Monarchs, Along With Other Butterflies and Pollinators, Are Essential To Our Ecosystem